 There’s plenty to like about the GRAYL.
-Rather than a straw or traditional pumping mechanism, this purifier works more like a coffee press.
+Rather than using a straw or traditional pumping mechanism, this purifier works more like a coffee press.
 You fill the bottom part up with water, attach the top part, and press down.

 No more than 30 seconds later, you’ve got up to 16oz (a little under 500ml) of clean water in a stylish container.
 It’s super-simple and reliable, and the filter eliminates pretty much everything including viruses.

 So what don’t I like?
 Well, a couple of things.
 The capacity is a bit low — at less than half a litre, you’ll get through it very quickly in hot countries.
 Of course, being able to fill it up again from almost anywhere negates that problem somewhat, but not entirely.

 Secondly, it’s more expensive for lengthy trips than some of the other options.
 The filter only treats 150 litres of water before it needs replacing, assuming you can find one wherever you happen to be.
 I’d suggest taking an extra filter from home if you’re likely to need one.